Redress Scheme Following One Of Country’s Worst Child Abuse Scandal Closes On 1 January 2022

 “While nothing can sadly change what has happened, we’re now determined to support those affected.
 We’re delighted to have helped our client and hope these funds will ensure he can get access to treatment and support he requires as he continues to try to come to terms with his experiences.

 “However, with the deadline for applications approaching, we would also urge anyone else affected to not suffer in silence.
 It can be very difficult to speak out, but all complaints and claims will be handled sensitively and seriously.”
-Natasha Fairs - Associate Solicitor
+Natasha Fairs - Senior Associate Solicitor

 Lambeth Council child abuse: Our client's story